verygoodplugins/mcp-local-wp/README.md

 ## Security

-- **Read-only operations**: All database operations are restricted to SELECT queries
+- **Read-only operations**: Only SELECT/SHOW/DESCRIBE/EXPLAIN are allowed
+- **Single statement**: Multiple statements in one call are blocked
-- **Local development only**: Designed specifically for local development environments
+- **Local development**: Designed for local environments (Local by Flywheel)
-- **No external connections**: Only connects to local MySQL instances via socket
+- **No external connections**: Prioritizes Unix socket connections when available

 ## Contributing